Collier County, Florida: 2020 census

-As of the 2020 United States census, there were 375,752 people, 140,578 households, and 97,279 families residing in the county.
+As of the 2020 United States census, 375,752 people, 140,578 households, and 97,279 families resided in the county.

 Education

 The county's public schools are operated by the District School Board of Collier County.

 Public library

-The Collier County Public Library system consists of ten locations servicing the entire county.
-All locations offer public internet stations, printing, photocopying, free Wi-Fi, and 24/7 dropboxes for book and video returns.
+The Collier County Public Library system consists of 10 locations serving the entire county.
+All locations offer public internet stations, printing, photocopying, free Wi-Fi, and 24/7 drop boxes for book and video returns.

 Politics

 Voter registration

-According to the Secretary of State's office, Republicans compose a majority of registered voters in Collier County.
+According to the Secretary of State's office, Republicans comprise a majority of registered voters in Collier County.
 It is also one of the handful of counties where independents outnumber Democrats among registrants.
-The county is part of a long-established Republican stronghold in southwestern coastal Florida: the last Democrat to win the county being Adlai Stevenson II in 1952.
-The last Democratic Governor to carry the county was Reubin Askew in 1974 and the last Democratic Senator to do so was Bob Graham in 1992, six years later the county was one of four to back the Republican candidate, Charlie Crist.
+The county is part of a long-established Republican stronghold in southwestern coastal Florida.
+It was one of the first parts of Florida to break from a "Solid South" voting pattern.
+The last Democrat to win the county was Adlai Stevenson II in 1952, and no Democrat has managed even 40 percent of the county's vote since Lyndon Johnson in 1964.
+The last Democratic gubernatorial candidate to carry the county was Reubin Askew in 1974 and the last Democratic senatorial candidate to do so was Bob Graham in 1992; six years later, the county was one of four to back Graham's Republican challenger, Charlie Crist.

 All voter information is as of 30 September 2022, and provided by Collier County Supervisor of Elections Office.